pintswap/pintswap-sdk/README.md

 }
 ```

-### createBatchTrade(peerId, fill)
+### createBatchTrade(pintAddress, fill)

-Requires a PeerId instance as first argument followed by an array of order fills of the structure
+Requires a pint address as first argument followed by an array of order fills of the structure

 ```js
 const trade = pintswap.createBatchTrade(PeerId.createFromB58String(await pintswap.resolveName('wock.drip')), [{